Lillard scores 24, Blazers hold off NBA-best Raptors 128-122 | New Country 923

+“It was good to see everybody get back into a rhythm, and just finally have fun for once,” Collins said.
+“You know, it’s been a while since we’ve gone out there and just played the game and had fun.”

+Damian Lillard had 24 points as the Blazers stopped a two-game slide.

-Kawhi Leonard returned after missing two games and had 28 points for the Raptors (23-8), who played without All-Star point guard Kyle Lowry.
+Kawhi Leonard returned after missing two games and scored 28 for the Raptors (23-8), who played without All-Star point guard Kyle Lowry.
 Danny Green added 19 points and 11 rebounds, matching his season high with five 3s.

+Lowry sat out with a left thigh bruise.
+Fred VanVleet started in his place and finished with 21 points.

 Portland was in first place in the Western Conference after beating Washington on the road back on Nov.
 18 to improve to 11-5.
 But the team lost eight of 11 going into Friday night’s game to tumble into ninth in the conference.